Thinking about opening a self help groups business? We tell you what you need to know to get started.

 Finding a Non-Competitive Business Mentor

-What's the process for finding a self help groups business owner on the other side of the country to talk to?
+What's the process for finding a self help group owner on the other side of the country to talk to?

 No problem!
 Just use the link below and try a random city/state or zipcode.
 Then start dialing for advice until you are successful.